 Female coders in WWII

-Thankfully women were rewarded graciously by society for their extremely hard work in WWII and NASA’s early space programs.
-PSYCH!
+Psych!
 History shows we’re not good at giving women even the most basic recognition.
 This is why you’ve likely never heard that women invented coding.
-If you do some googling, you’ll find Ada Lovelace; the first computer programmer, and she was very much so NOT a tech bro from Silicon Valley.
+If you do some Googling, you’ll find Ada Lovelace; the first computer programmer, and she was very much so NOT a tech bro from Silicon Valley.

 It gets worse.
 Women pursuing computer sciences appeared in the media as unfeminine and unattractive.
-I guess men were afraid of our brains, so they made fun of our clothes.
+Men were afraid of our brains, so they made fun of our clothes.
 Sadly, this still happens today.

 Tainted love – welcome to the 80s